mdavids/rfc/content/draft-davids-forsalereg-18.md

 authority over redirection URLs and any other information derived from the content tag, thereby preventing users from being sent to unintended or malicious destinations or from being presented with unintended content.
-An additional advantage is that the interpretation of "fcod=" content values can be adjusted centrally in back-end systems, such as which "for sale" URL to redirect to, without modifying the "\_for-sale" TXT records.
+This approach also allows the interpretation of "fcod=" content values to be adjusted centrally in back-end systems, such as determining which "for sale" URL to redirect to, without modifying the "\_for-sale" TXT records.

 The following example shows a string encoded using Base64 [@?RFC4648] preceded by the prefix "ACME-" as the value of the content tag: